tinyplex/tinybase/site/guides/13_faq.md

 Maybe you share similar thoughts, and TinyBase will click with you.
 Maybe you don't and it won't.
 That's OK!

-If it's _close_ and a few small improvements will help, do provide feedback.

 ## When Should I Not Use TinyBase?

 While it may be appropriate to use TinyBase in a server environment, it does not replace a fully-fledged database system.
-As it's a young project, it's not proven in critical production environments yet.
+But there are plenty of options for integrating with databases like SQLite and Postgres.

 ## Can I Contribute To TinyBase?